Skip to Content

 The first fabulous restaurant in Geneva, NY is F.L.X.
 Table.
 This eatery boasts a prix fixe tasting menu that evolves based on seasonal ingredients.
 Simply put, you’ll enjoy only the finest and freshest ingredients while eating here.

 And although the plates at F.L.X.
 Table are absolutely wonderful, it’s actually the restaurant’s set-up that draws people in.
-Because at F.L.X.
-Table, there are only 14 seats and no division between the kitchen and the dining room.

 In other words, you can chat with talented chefs as you enjoy the mouthwatering dishes they lovingly prepare.
 If you’re lucky, you might even get to savor a custom-made menu.